zOmegad/OCR-P5/README.md

 ## Usage

-Naviagate threw the application using numbers.
+Naviagate through the application using numbers.